AvalonRuFae/3100/design_docs/Rikugan_Design_Document.md

 **Oyakatasama (System Administrators)**
 System administrators responsible for user account management, license distribution, system configuration, and overall platform oversight.
 They have full access to all system functions.

-**Course Instructors**
-Academic stakeholders who evaluate the system's design, implementation quality, and educational value.
-They may also use the system for managing course-related programming assignments.

 ### 3.2.
 Technical Context